A damped forward EMI model for a horizontally stratified earth: Introduction

-In our derivations, we assume that the relative magnetic permeability is always equal to one.
-The displacement currents are neglected due to the low frequency.
+In all derivations, we assume that the relative magnetic permeability is always equal to one.
+The displacement currents are neglected due to the low frequency and short intercoil spacing.
 All derivations are performed in the frequency domain, therefore the notation is simplified by omitting the complex exponential factor $(\exp{(iwt)})$ in all physical fields.
 This corresponds to the quasi-stationary field regime.